carterturn/prawn_do/README.md

 This is a basic array of digital outputs, designed to be used with labscript, running on the Pi Pico.

-The Pi Pico is programmed with a list of 16 digital outputs over serial, then outputs each element of the list to the first 16 pins, incrementing on the rising edge of a trigger (pin 17).
+The Pi Pico is programmed with a list of 16 digital outputs over serial, then outputs each element of the list to the first 16 pins, incrementing on the rising edge of a trigger (pin 16).

 The first element of the list is output when the run command is sent, without waiting for a trigger.

-The minimum trigger width depends on the wiring.
-On a breadboard, a pulse width of at least 1us is recommended.
+The minimum trigger width depends on the wiring and PIO frequency.
+On a breadboard, a pulse width of at least 1us seems to be required.

 Serial Interface
 ================